 This document, including information included or incorporated by reference herein, may contain forward-looking statements, within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements include, but are not limited to statements about, (a) the separate financial condition, results of operations and business of Ozarks and C&S; (b) the benefits of the merger, including future financial and operating results, cost savings, enhancement to revenue and accretion to reported earnings that may be realized from the merger; (c) the respective plans, objectives, expectations and intentions of Ozarks or C&S and other statements that are not historical facts; (d) the calculation of C&S' closing consolidated net book value and any adjustments to the purchase price; and (e) other statements identified by words such as "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates" or words of similar meaning.
 These forward-looking statements are based on current beliefs and expectations of the parties' management and are inherently subject to significant business, economic and competitive uncertainties and contingencies, many of which are beyond the parties' control.
-In addition, these forward-looking statements are subject to assumptions with respect to future business strategies and decisions that are subject to change.
+In addition, these forward-looking statements are subject to change.